tarekziade/blog/entries/ioactivity.rst

 :author: Tarek Ziade

-This is a first blog post of a series on Gecko, since I am going a lot of C++ work in Firefox these days.
-My current focus is on adding tools in Firefox to try to detect what's going on when something go rogue in the browser and starts to drain your battery life.
+This is a first blog post of a series on Gecko, since I am doing a lot of C++ work in Firefox these days.
+My current focus is on adding tools in Firefox to try to detect what's going on when something goes rogue in the browser and starts to drain your battery life.

 We have many ideas on how to do this at the developer/user level,